-Grant Aspinall wrote this Book of 12 Poems
+Grant Aspinall wrote this little Book of Poems

 I heard that survivors of mental health issues can only write a scream – and yet look at all the writers whom we will still read, who had mental health issues, like Kit Smart, John Clare, Robert Lowell, Allen Ginsberg, James Schuyler – and some would contend even William Blake had issues that today would classed as in the mental health area.

 I also heard that poetry is not therapy – yet it has been proven that writing can be a physiological kick that heals you.
 With this debate going on in my mind, I decided, one day down at the Mind Drop In, in Millom, to collate some of the poems of the people who visit the Safe Space Project.

 The poems I put in myself were but seven year old poems and my being not mentally well, I even managed to mess that up, omitting the best one in which “a clock is only as fast as a cheetah;” but that said I was there to collate the work of other people, not put myself first, and found that there were some gems, written by talents overlooked, people who did not get a look in when history got its haircut.

 In my opinion, poets with mental health issues could even be said to have the capacity for a lucidity beyond the normal frame of mind.
 Ordering the book was hard but I decided to start with Mary who provided the title of the book, Mind Over Matter, once I had put it to her that a book was going to be made.